-Interestingly enough, the chronologically aggregated production function is the same form as (1) with frontier technology level q_t and the aggregate inputs defined as (3) - (5).

-Further note that if returns on capital, $R_v^A(t)$ and $R_v^B(t)$, are independent of vintage v respectively, (3) and (4) simply show values of capital types in terms of frontier vintage capital types.
-These equations imply that the chronologically aggregated capital types per labor can be represented by the frontier capital types per labor, $A_t(t)/L_t(t)$ and $B_t(t)/L_t(t)$.
-Notice that I can derive the aggregate production function and determine the allocation of labor and output across vintages without knowing prices of capital types.6 3 Steady State This section analyzes the steady state property of the model.
+Interestingly enough, the chronologically aggregated production function is the same form as (1) with frontier technology level, q_t , and the aggregate inputs defined as (4) - (6).
+Further note that if returns on capital of each type of capital are independent of vintages respectively, (4) and (5) simply show the total values of the capital types in units of frontier vintage capital types.
+These equations imply that the chronologically aggregated capital types per labor are identical to the frontier capital types per labor, $A_t(t)/L_t(t)$ and $B_t(t)/L_t(t)$.
+Notice that I can derive the aggregate production function and determine the allocation of labor across vintages without knowing prices of capital types.6 3 Steady State This section analyzes the steady state property of the model.
 As other economic studies, the steady state analysis as an approximation provides significant implications about the existence of the chronologically compatible complementary capital.
 I define the steady state of interest as follows.